Sameer-0077/Projects--0001/README.md

 # Projects--0001
-This repository is a collection of simple projects using HTML and CSS.
+This repository is a collection of simple projects using HTML and CSS and JavaScript.